ialbert/pyblue-central/README.md

 What does the tool do?
 ----------------------

-The above command will serve the files located in the specified folder.
+The above command will serve all the html files located in the specified folder.
 Files with the .html extension will be processed by Mako.
 So if the folder contains a file index.html with the following code: